-Allied Market Research published its Atrial Fibrillation Market Report forecasting market growth to 2022.
+Allied Market Research published its Atrial Fibrillation Market Report in 2016, forecasting market growth to 2022.
 They expect atrial fibrillation (AF) therapies to reap $8,319 million in the next 5 years, yielding a CAGR of 13.0% by 2022.
 The report found that North America has, and will continue to have (with a CAGR of 12.1%), a stronghold on the market, and that non-surgical devices dominated the space in 2015- catheter ablation generating the highest gains.

 There are a variety of factors driving the market boom for AF- a growing geriatric population with an increasing rate of AF, improved access to healthcare and treatments, a better educated patient population, and technical innovation in therapies.
 Companies are making great strides in developing healthcare solutions which make detecting AF easier, and living with it more manageable.
 Here, we explore some of the treatments on the forefront, certain to garner the predicted return.